7 January 2022

-3 min read
+4 min read

-Software scams typically involve criminals posing as representatives from authoritative and trusted organisations.
-They will use a range of methods to contact you, typically they will obtain your contact details via an initial fake text or email and then follow it up with a phone call.
+Fraudsters will use a range of methods to contact you.
+Typically, they will verify your contact details with an initial fake text or email and then follow it up with a phone call.

-If somebody calls you, no matter who they say they are, it’s important that you never agree to download an app or software on to your laptop, computer or mobile device.
+If somebody calls you, no matter who they say they are, it’s important that you never agree to download an app or software on to your laptop, computer, or mobile device.
 Especially if they then ask you to log in to your online banking accounts.

-Remember - Never tell ANYONE your online banking verification codes or password, or your memorable number, not even us!
+Remember – Never tell anyone your online banking verification codes or password, or your memorable number, not even us.

 Important - If we suspect a fraudulent payment may be about to leave your account, we may text you to ask you to confirm if it is genuine or not first before the payment can be made.
 In a computer software scam, the criminal may have tried to move money from your account and they may tell you to ignore our security message and to just reply ‘yes’.
 If you are told to do this by someone over the phone, it’s a scam!
 You will be authorising the criminal to steal your money.